vdojnov/OverBond-Code-Challenge/README.md

 ## Getting Started

-This program was written in Python 3.7.8 as part of the interview process with OverBond.
+This program was written in Python 3.7.8 as part of the interview process with OverBond for the Full Stack Engineer Position.

 The program takes a CSV file as a parameter in the CLI.
 There are two programs you can run ```challenge_one.py``` and ```challenge_two.py``` corresponding to the coding challenge criteria.